MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/ifs/flt-parameters-for-irp-mj-release-for-mod-write.md

 For more information about FSFilter callback operations, see the reference entry for [**FsRtlRegisterFileSystemFilterCallbacks**](/windows-hardware/drivers/ddi/ntifs/nf-ntifs-fsrtlregisterfilesystemfiltercallbacks).

+## Note
+This function is called as a Special Kernel APC.
+As a result, acquiring any low IRQL locks (for instance ERESOURCE) can result in deadlock and should be avoided.

 ## Requirements

 | Requirement type | Requirement |